Welcome!

 About Us

-The research in the lab focus on four key issues in child social development:
+Our research focuses on four key issues in child social development:

 • Children’s peer social interactions